 When the time came to leave I found I could not close the shutters.
 With all that rain and autumnal humidity the wood had swelled up and you would have had to have taken a centimetre off to get them to close.
 So we had to leave them open.
 Cut (or rather not cut) and run.

 Since then things have been looking up

 We made it back to France without the car breaking down.
-The two John Lewis blokes came, again, only an hour late, and they were kind enough keep me informed.
+The two blokes from John Lewis came, again, only an hour late, and they were kind enough keep me informed.
 They finally fitted the new fridge.
-We bought a fan heater, which still works.
-I found another plumber who arrived only six hours late and fitted a new thermostat.
+We bought a new fan heater, which still works.
+I found another plumber, who arrived only six hours late and fitted a new thermostat.
 The toothache has abated, though I am still off to the dentist this afternoon, and I seem to have stopped coughing at last.

 Do troubles really come in threes?
 A Portuguese hotelier once told me : “When the sun isn’t shining my guests complain that the lift isn’t working, but when the weather is good they don’t seem to notice”.
 There is something in that.
 Once you start looking for problems, you will find plenty, and soon you begin to take it personally.
 Why does everything happen to me?

 Conversely, once you fix something you gain enough energy to sort out the next little problem and you feel a lot better.
 I am, as usual, talking about myself.
 I am in a never-ending battle, not so much against the slings and arrows of outrageous fortune, but with my own tendency to embrace defeatism.